GuildCrafts/core-data-structures/CONTRACT.md

 ## Specifications

-- [ ] Artifact produced is a fork of the [core-data-structures][core-data-structures] repo.
+- [x] Artifact produced is a fork of the [core-data-structures][core-data-structures] repo.
-- [ ] Can run all tests with `npm test`.
+- [x] Can run all tests with `npm test`.
-- [ ] All tests are passing.
+- [x] All tests are passing.
-- [ ] For each data structure identified above, there exists:
+- [x] For each data structure identified above, there exists:
-  - [ ] a test file with unit tests for each method and property.
+  - [x] a test file with unit tests for each method and property.
-  - [ ] an implementation file with a correct implementation of the data structure.
+  - [x] an implementation file with a correct implementation of the data structure.

 ### Required

-- [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].
+- [x] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 ## Quality Rubric

-**Well formatted code**
-- Code uses a linter, which can be invoked with a command (e.g. `npm run lint`).
-[50 points]
-- Running the linter on all source code files generates no linting errors.
-[50 points]

 **Clear and useful README**
 - Repository includes a README file with installation and setup instructions.
 [25 points]

-- Repository includes a README file with usage instructions and at least one example use case.
+**The Code Works**
+- Each function of each set passes all tests.
+Tests exist for every function of every set.
 [25 points]

 **Proper dependency management**
 - There is a command to install dependencies (e.g. `npm install`) and it is specified in the installation and setup instructions of the README.
-[50 points]
+[25 points]

 **Good project management**
 - Commit messages are concise and descriptive.
-[25 points]
+[10 points]
 - All features are added via pull requests.
-[25 points]
+[10 points]
 - Every pull request has a description summarizing the changes made.
-[25 points]
+[5 points]
-- Every pull request has been reviewed by at least one other person.
-[25 points]

 [mit-license]: https://opensource.org/licenses/MIT
 [core-data-structures]: https://github.com/GuildCrafts/core-data-structures